Final Fantasy XV downloadable content: A King's Tale: Final Fantasy XV

 A King's Tale: Final Fantasy XV is a standalone game developed by Empty Clip Studios, a studio based in San Diego, in collaboration with Platform, Joe Rothenberg Animation, Powerhouse Animation Studios and Mirum Studio, using the RapidFire Engine.
 A King's Tale has the visual aesthetic of a 1980s beat 'em up with 16-bit pixel art and a chiptune-like soundtrack, but incorporates a modern combat system that includes magic attacks, companions and summons.
 It was originally marketed as an exclusive DLC game for customers who pre-ordered Final Fantasy XV from retailers such as GameStop, GAME, and EB Games.
-A King's Tale launched alongside the base game on September 30, 2016.
-On March 1, 2017, A King's Tale was made downloadable free of charge for all players on the PlayStation 4 and Xbox One.
+A King's Tale launched alongside the base game on November 29, 2016.
+The game was made downloadable free of charge for all players on the PlayStation 4 and Xbox One in March 2017.

 A King's Tale follows the exploits of Regis Lucis Caelum CXIII, the king of Lucis and father of Noctis, as its main character.
 It is set thirty years before the base game's events, told to a young Noctis by Regis as a fairy tale.
 In combat, Regis may string together combination moves or "combos" by utilising strong and fast attacks as well as a shield bash, or summon his companions Weskham Armaugh, Clarus Amicitia, and Cid Sophiar to his aid.

 Reception

 A King's Tale: Final Fantasy XV received "mixed or average" reviews on the PlayStation 4, according to review aggregator Metacritic.
-Several commentators felt that it did not offer anything special, either as a game or as a new entry to the narrative, though its combat system is judged as unexpectedly deep which may provide an enjoyable experience for some players.
+Several commentators felt that it did not offer anything special, either as a game or as a new entry to the narrative, though its combat system is judged as unexpectedly deep, which may provide an enjoyable experience for some players.

 In his review of A King's Tale, Chris Carter from Destructoid described it as "the opening salvo" from the marketing campaign for Final Fantasy XV, though he wished it was a properly developed video game project instead of a being relegated to bonus content.
 Carter noted that the overall aesthetic felt like a homage to a SNES video game, as well as Capcom-developed platformer games like Adventures in the Magic Kingdom.
 Carter concluded that the game will be appreciated with players who enjoy old-school beat-'em-ups, as did José L. Ortega from the Spanish edition of IGN, who also praised A King's Tale as a good tribute to the franchise.

 Jacob Hull from Push Square found that A King's Tale further expands upon the personality of Noctis and his relationship with Regis, who lacked development in the series' other media.
 In his view, King's Tale competently embraced both the charm and limitations of retrogaming from both a graphical and animation point of view.
 In spite of what he perceived as "some lazy moments of design and unnecessarily repetitive combat sequences", Hull said A King's Tale has an unexpectedly good combat system as well as a pleasantly "nostalgia-inducing presentation".